Tuesday, 4 February 2014

 The ice ages began about 40 million years ago and then intensified during the Pleistocene about 3 million years ago.
 High-latitude regions have since undergone repeated cycles of glaciation and thaw, repeating every 40–100,000 years.
 The last continental glaciation ended 10,000 years ago.
 There is a very curious (and important) correlation between the ice ages and the composition of the Earth's atmosphere, and also with some milestones of the evolution of life on Earth.

 There was a moment when the atmosphere contained a lot of methane (about a 1000 times as much as there is now), which is a very strong greenhouse gas (it gives a greenhouse effect higher than that of carbon dioxide).
-This methane was generated by the volcanic activity and contributed to a temperature quite warm in the planet.
+This methane was generated by the volcanic activity and contributed to a quite warm temperature in the planet.
 As life evolved in the oceans and organisms able to do the photosynthesis appeared, oxygen was a harmful by-product which was released into the water and then it bubbled until it reached the atmosphere.

 What happens when oxygen meets methane?
 Methane burns, reacting with oxygen to produce carbon dioxide and water.
 So after a time, oxygen almost depleted the atmosphere from methane, and the temperature decreased very significantly.
 That was a hard period for life survival, but life did not disappear from the planet.